-6.4 PM10 Concentrations
+5.4 PM10 Concentrations

-Figure 6-6 summarizes the eight-year hourly average PM10 concentrations for the northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days in a notched box-whisker plot.
-The following general conclusions are based on the median values presented in Figure 6-6.
-Note that these conclusions are nearly identical to those reached in the Seventh Annual Report (delivered in March 2015), as are the proportions cited in the following bullets:
+Figure 5-7 summarizes the nine-year hourly average PM10 concentrations at the Landfill and Community sites for the northerly and southerly wind sectors for working and non-working days and for working and non-working hours within those days in a notched box-whisker plot.
+The following general conclusions are based on the median values presented in Figure 5-6.
+Note that these conclusions are nearly identical to those reached in the Eighth Annual Report (delivered in March 2016), as are the proportions cited in the following bullets:

-- During the highest activity levels (working hours on working days, panel (a)): - When the wind is from the SoCAB, the Landfill and Community monitors measure about the same median concentrations of $PM{10}$ . - When the wind is from the SoCAB, the median concentration of PM10 at the Community site is about three times higher than when the wind is from the landfill. - When wind is from the landfill, median $PM{10}$ concentrations at the Community site are one-half of those measured at the landfill itself, suggesting that although the landfill-derived $PM{10}$ concentrations are significant, they remain mostly localized to the landfill. - During non-working hours on working days (panel (b)): - When the wind is from the SoCAB, the Community monitor measures higher PM10 concentrations than when wind is from the landfill.
+- During the highest activity levels (working hours on working days, panel (a)): - When the wind is from the SoCAB, the Landfill and Community monitors measure about the same median concentrations of PM10. - When the wind is from the SoCAB, the median concentration of PM10 at the Community site is about three times higher than when the wind is from the landfill. - When wind is from the landfill, the median $PM{10}$ concentration at the Community site is one-third of that measured at the landfill itself, suggesting that although the landfill-derived $PM{10}$ concentrations are significant, they remain mostly localized to the landfill. - During non-working hours on working days (panel (b)): - When the wind is from the SoCAB, the Community monitor measures higher PM10 concentrations than when wind is from the landfill.
 When the wind is from the landfill, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, and the Community monitor is characterized by lower concentrations than the Landfill monitor, illustrating a localized landfill contribution during times of low activity (nighttime). - During the lowest activity levels (non-working days, panels (c) and (d)): - Median ambient concentrations of PM10 are lower on non-working days, but the extent of the decrease is influenced by wind direction.
 At the Landfill site, median ambient PM10 concentrations in daytime (working hours) showed a greater proportional decrease on non-working days when wind direction was from the landfill (approximately 69% lower) than on non-working days when wind came from the SoCAB (approximately 19% lower), reflecting the larger regional PM10 influence of the SoCAB on non-working days.